wakka-sub/ai-ocr/README.md

 This project is a React + TypeScript + Vite application that performs client-side image cropping and parallel OCR using the Gemini 2.5 Flash API.

 Each cropped region can be rotated in 90° steps before sending to the Gemini API.
+Selected areas are listed below the canvas where they can be rotated or deleted.
+OCR results appear in the right panel and can be copied with one click.

 ## Development